 - Providing benefits and services to students, staff, alumni and supporters;

 - Furthering the University’s educational mission (through fundraising and volunteer support);

 - Further strengthening regional, national and international ties with alumni and friends;

 - Enabling the University to achieve its strategic and operational goals;

 - Enabling the alumni and supporters to further enhance the current student experience and UCC’s impact in the local community.

 We may pursue these legitimate interests by contacting you by telephone, email, post or social media.
-Information about how you can manage the ways that we contact you, including how to opt out from some or all contact from DARO, is outlined in the ‘Your Rights’ section below.
+Information about how you can manage the ways that we contact you, including how to opt out from some or all contact from Alumni and Development, is outlined in the ‘Your Rights’ section below.

 Whilst we rely on legitimate interest as the legal basis for processing where this is not overridden by the interests and rights or freedoms of the data subjects concerned, we recognise that it is not the only lawful ground for processing data.
 As such, where appropriate, we will sometimes process your data on an alternative legal basis – for example, because you have given us consent to do so.

 Alumni and Development maintains a record of all former students of the University and, as such, it holds education records in perpetuity.
 Graduation information is published each year in conferrings booklets and is therefore considered to be in the public domain.
 If we become aware that your name has changed, we will update our records to reflect this.
 In subsequent instances where we provide your name (e.g. a class list) we will use your current name alongside any previous names to ensure you can be identified correctly.
 The personal data we store and process may include:

 - name, title, gender and date of birth;